aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-mesh-data/split-meshes-by-material/_index.md

 If you’re working with 3D graphics in Java, you’ll quickly discover that processing large meshes can become a performance bottleneck—especially when a single mesh contains multiple materials. **Learning how to split mesh** by material lets you isolate each material‑specific group of polygons, enabling faster rendering, easier culling, and more granular control over texture handling.
 In this tutorial we’ll walk through the exact steps to **split mesh by material** using the Aspose.3D library, complete with practical explanations, tips for reducing draw calls, and advice on improving rendering performance.

 ## Quick Answers
 - **What does “split mesh by material” mean?** It separates a single mesh into multiple sub‑meshes, each containing polygons that share the same material.
 - **Why use Aspose.3D?** It provides a high‑level, cross‑platform API that abstracts low‑level file formats while keeping performance.
 - **How long does the implementation take?** Roughly 10–15 minutes of coding and testing.
 - **Do I need a license?** A free trial is available; a commercial license is required for production use.
 - **Which Java version is supported?** Java 8 or higher.

+## How to Split Mesh by Material – Overview
+Splitting a mesh by material is essentially a two‑step process: first you tag each polygon with a material index, then you ask Aspose.3D to separate the mesh based on those indices.
+The result is a collection of smaller meshes, each of which can be rendered with a single draw call—great for **reducing draw calls** and **improving rendering performance** on both desktop and mobile GPUs.

 ## What is Mesh Splitting?